The Best Running Shoes for Achilles Tendonitis in 2018

 - Not as cushioned as other running shoes

 5. Nike Air Zoom Pegasus 35

-The Nike Air Pegasus 35 has a 13 mm drop – the highest among all the running shoes we’re reviewing – which is ideal Achilles’ tendonitis.
+The Nike Air Pegasus 35 has a 10 mm drop which is ideal Achilles’ tendonitis.
 The shoes are great for runners with a neutral stride who want arch support.

 The cable fly-wire do an awesome job of securing your foot and providing support, especially to the arch area.
 The cushioned midsole protects your foot while offer plenty of flex.

 The 35th anniversary version of this shoe adds a tall heel tab for additional achilles support.
 Also new are men’s and women’s versions.
 The women’s version is a bit softer in the midsole.
 Women tend not run as heavy as men, so the softer cushioning provides comfort while maintaining the responsive ride the Pegasus is known for.

 Additionally, Nike makes a nice looking shoe.
 And the Pegasus 35 has a great price point at $120.